OldSchoolRSTips/OldSchoolRSTips/README.md

 # To-do

+* Tip count at the bottom, after version number
 * Subdomains simply set a different landing page and flip an initial tag.
 Nothing more.
 * F2p toggle option.
 Clicking the gold/silver star/slider toggles it to the other color and includes/filters tips that are tagged as f2p or p2p.
 No more f2p in subdomains - loading a link to an F2p tip automatically turns the F2p filter ON.
 * Anonymous Google Forms tip submission.
 What is the tip?
 Who does it pertain to (category)?